 This is why having an open plan workspace in your virtual office space is crucial.
 It helps encourage communication and collaboration, without the hassle of scheduling or coordinating.

-Think of your open workspace as a virtual living room, where employees can gather to chat, quickly collaborate, and take a break from their individual workstations.
+Think of your open workspace as a virtual living room, where employees can gather to chat, quickly collaborate, hold engaging fun meetings, and take a break from their individual workstations.

 An open workspace still counts as a "work area" but it is less formal than a meeting room.
 It should be comfortable and relaxed, with plenty of space for people to sit and work.